Nannakaroliina/PWP/README.md

 - Flask SQLAlchemy for SQLAlchemy support
 - Flask RESTful for building REST API
 - Flasgger for OpenAPI specification
+- Flask Uploads for image uploads and serving

 ### Install pip-tools for package management